 Support, advise and provide information on wider sexual health matters as they affect LGBTQI People.

 Support, advise and provide information on the diverse range of sexuality issues, in order to help develop self esteem and recognize the value of making positive health choices.

 Provision of a resource centre/library that will allow LGBTQI to access essential information about health and lifestyle issues.

 Construction of a referral network that will allow LGBTQI to access local statutory and voluntary health service provision more easily, and help for those service providers who want to ensure that their services are both appropriate and accessible.

 Developing a training programme for any local services that requests specific training on LGBT or HIV/AIDS issues.

 Assessing/addressing, mental/physical health/disability issues.

-Being an Advocate for local gay and bisexual men, giving them a voice, and enabling them to have a say in how and where their services should be delivered.
+Being an Advocate for local LGBTQI, giving them a voice, and enabling them to have a say in how and where their services should be delivered.

-We provide these services and more to all LGBT people and have done since 2002.
+We provide these services and more to all LGBTQI people and have done since 2002.
 We have included those Questioning their Sexuality and Intersex people since 2005 as part of our core services.